-Pathway awards are by nomination only
+Pathway awards are available by institutional nomination only

 Candidates will be identified through nominations from U.S.-accredited academic and nonprofit research institutions.